Scratch To Basics

 4. Put it all together

-5. Bake in the oven at 350 in a 8″ x 8″ baking dish for about 10 minutes
+5. Bake in the oven at 350 in an 8″ x 8″ baking dish for about 10 minutes (I like to line the pan with parchment paper first)

 6. Serve and enjoy!

-Grease the bottom of your 8″ x 8″ baking dish.
+Preheat the oven to 350 (F) and grease the bottom of your 8″ x 8″ baking dish.
 If you’d rather, you can use parchment paper between the brownie batter and the pan.
 This makes it super easy to lift the whole pan of brownies out when they’re done baking.

 Wet ingredients mixed in a bowl with rubber spatula.